 Located off Panama’s Pacific coast, global design firm Hart Howerton worked closely with the Islas Secas ownership team as architects and planners to transform an existing resort facility into a World-class adventure outpost that would benefit both the environment and economy of the surrounding region.

-The Islas Secas Reserve & Lodge is expected to raise the bar on sustainable, off-the-grid luxury in the region by offering exclusive access to no more than 18 guests to experience exhilarating recreation across 14 private islands in the Bay of Chiriqui.
-Opening in January 2019, the project will have four casita sites with plunge pools and decks overlooking the Pacific and the islands of the archipelago.
+Islas Secas is expected to raise the bar on sustainable, off-the-grid luxury in the region by offering exclusive access to no more than 24 guests to experience exhilarating recreation across 14 private islands in the Bay of Chiriqui.
+Opening in January 2019, the project will have four casita sites with plunge pools and decks overlooking the Pacific and the islands of the archipelago, as well as three brand-new Tented Casitas added in summer 2020.
 The resort will also feature a sophisticated Panamanian restaurant as well as a lounge and bar.

 The Terraza, the iconic shelter and gathering house floats on a sweeping, wooden deck above the beach edge at the heart of the resort.
 Hart Howerton conceived it, along with the waterside arrival pavilion, as a set of intriguing open-air gabled roof structures – ideal forms for Simon Valez, the bamboo master-builder, to lovingly bring to life.
 Together, they bridge between land and ocean and welcome visitors to this remarkable place.